EmFib/Mass-Protests/README.md

 ## 1. Executive Summary

+In light of the mass mobilization events over the past year, protests are basically commonplace in modern day America.
+More importantly, the way the US government responds is under increasing scrutiny.
+For this reason, the US government ought to have better tools for understanding and preparing for protests and demonstrations.

-As most of you know, the original intent of the MM study was to inform foreign policy and understand the impact of mass mobilizations outside the United States.
+The Mass Mobilization Project is a site that hosts data about citizen movements against governments.
+The original intent of the MM study was to inform foreign policy and understand the impact of mass mobilizations outside the United States.
+The data contains around 17,000 protests where 50 or more individually publically protested against government.
+More information can be found at the website: massmobilization.github.io.

-In light of the mass mobilization events over the past year, the US government wants to better understand and prepare for protests and demonstrations that happen on US soil.
-The government recognizes the need improve their preparedness respond to future events in ways that address protester concerns encourage peaceful resolutions for all parties.

-#### *Why Do I Care?*
-Protests are commonplace in modern day America.
-This obviously comes

-#### *The Solution!*
+Our goal is to prepare the data for machine learning modeling and predict a government's response.
+In the end, we hope that given a good product that makes reasonably accurate predictions, we can yield meaningful insights from the data, infer relationships between public protests and governments responses, and add context to the ongoing conversation of protests in America.

 ## 2. Data Collection